 - the term idiot was omitted leaving the categories deaf and dumb, blind, lunatic and imbecile, feeble-minded.

-From the 1871 census onwards returns for the Royal Navy have been given registration district reference 902S and those of the Merchant Navy reference 903S.
-In 1901 the following references were added
+From the 1871 Census onwards returns for the Royal Navy have been given registration district reference 902S and those of the Merchant Navy reference 903S.
+For 1901 the following references were added

 - 904S for merchant ships